thisisvarma/BigData/README.md

 	# Start the services
 	$ /bin/bash /opt/service-start-cluster.sh

+# 3. First Week Assignment

+1. JAVA knowledge
+2. Install Hadoop Single node server

-## After this minimum JAVA knowledge is required.
-Hence, have to practice java and my notes for JAVA preparation at link [JAVA notes](https://github.com/psanthoshkumar/BigDataLearning/blob/master/Docs/java/README.md)
+## minimum JAVA knowledge is required.
+Hence, have to practice java and my notes for JAVA preparation at link [Java notes](https://github.com/psanthoshkumar/BigDataLearning/blob/master/Docs/java/README.md) , once you finished come back here!

+## if you follow above steps, your single node server will be ready for next chapter.

+# 4. HDFS commands

+This is big chapter to cover lot of stuff..
+Better, i should mention in another page for this chapter to make our lives easier.
+Follow this [link]() for HDFS commands